 If the Expert awards a transfer, cancellation or suspension of the domain name, we will make the required changes to our domain name registration records.
 We’ll also publish the Expert decision on our website.
 If there was an agreement in mediation, the mediator will help the parties fulfil the terms of their agreement.
 If neither party takes any further action, we’ll close the DRS case file.

 With the DRS, we hope people are able to settle .UK domain disputes without having to go to court or pay for legal advice.
-Follow the links below to find out more about the Policy and Procedure, including information about making a complaint, or a response to a complaint.
+Follow the links below to find out more about the Policy, including information about making a complaint, or a response to a complaint.

 Resources and links